Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Abstract

 \section{Abstract}

 We study revenue-optimal pricing in data markets with rational, budget-constrained buyers.
 Such a market offers multiple datasets for sale, and buyers aim to improve the accuracy of their prediction tasks by acquiring data bundles.
-For each dataset, the market sets a pricing function, which maps the number of records purchased from the dataset to a non-negative price.
-The market's objective is to set these pricing functions to maximize total revenue, considering that buyers with quasi-linear utilities choose their bundles optimally under budget constraints.

-We analyze optimal pricing when each dataset's pricing function is only required to be monotone and lower-continuous.
-Surprisingly, even with this generality, optimal pricing has a highly structured form: it is piecewise linear and convex (PLC) and can be computed efficiently via an LP.
-Moreover, the total number of \emph{kinks} across all pricing functions is bounded by the number of buyers.
-Thus, when datasets far outnumber buyers, most pricing functions are effectively linear.

-This motivates studying linear pricing, where each record in a dataset is priced uniformly.
-Although \emph{competitive equilibrium} gives revenue-optimal linear prices in rivalrous markets with quasi-linear buyers, we show that revenue maximization under linear pricing in data markets is APX-hard.
-Hence, a striking computational dichotomy emerges: fully general (nonlinear) pricing admits a polynomial-time algorithm, while the simpler linear scheme is APX-hard.

-Despite the hardness, we design a 2-approximation algorithm when datasets arrive online, and a $(1-1/e)^{-1}$ approximation algorithm for the offline setting.
-Our framework lays the groundwork for exploring more general pricing schemes, richer utility models, and a deeper understanding of how market structure---rivalrous versus non-rivalrous---shapes revenue-optimal pricing.
+The market's objective is to price datasets to maximize total revenue, considering that buyers with quasi-linear utilities choose their bundles optimally under budget constraints.
+We allow the buyers to purchase fractions of datasets, and the amount they pay is proportional to the fraction they receive.
+Although \emph{competitive equilibrium} gives revenue-optimal pricing in rivalrous markets with quasi-linear buyers, we show that revenue maximization in data markets is APX-hard.
+Despite the hardness, we design a 2-approximation algorithm when datasets arrive online, and a $(1-1/e)^{-1}$-approximation algorithm for the offline setting.